telerik/winforms-docs/editors/datetimepicker/internationalization/date-formats.md

 ---
 title: Date Formats
-page_title: Date Formats | UI for WinForms Documentation
+page_title: Date Formats | RadDateTimePicker
 description: This article illustrates a table that displays a list of the standard format characters supported by RadDateTimePicker.
 slug: winforms/editors/datetimepicker/internationalization/date-formats
 tags: date,formats